-Infoview Systems IBM i AS400 Kafka Connector is made to leverage the use of AS400 seamlessly connecting with Kafka, streamlining processes making it easier for internal teams, and positively affecting ROI’s.
+Infoview Systems infoConnectis made to leverage the use of IBM i (AS/400) seamlessly connecting with Kafka, streamlining processes making it easier for internal teams, and positively affecting ROI’s.

 Even with the best tools, legacy modernization is a daunting task.
 The right operating model, industry-leading event streaming and integration platforms, and a capable cross-platform implementation team are all key factors for a successful modernization journey.

 Learn more about Infoview team’s products and unique blend of hands-on experience in IBM i, Kafka, and modern integration and cloud technologies.